How Stress Affects Your Body After 40

 - Alpha Lipoic Acid helps the body combat oxidative stress

-For more information on stress and your body, check out our newsletter.
+For more information on how stress affects your body, check out our newsletter.